Hercus Valve Grinder

-Manufactured by Hercus, but also sold as the "Burden" and "Bagear", this interesting 3.5-inch centre height lathe was listed from the late 1920s until the 1950s.
+Also branded as the "Bagear", this interesting 3.5-inch centre height lathe was listed from the late 1920s until the 1950s.
 By the latter decade, distribution was in the hands of the Mc Pherson Machinery Company, whose use of the "Bagear" (sic) name was presumably intended to draw attention to this feature (backgear) that had been absent from the pre-war version.
 The lathe was not identified as a Hercus in the Mc Pherson's catalogue - indeed, it carried no maker's marks at all.

 In 1955 the catalogue stated: ….will take work up to 7" in diameter and 13" between centres.
 Bed consists of two bars on which the saddle travels the entire length and is adjustable.
 Cross Slide is mounted on saddle and may be adjusted for angle or taper turning.
 Headstock Mandrel is bored to admit a 3/8" rough bar.
 Tailstock is fixed type.
 Face Plate is 6" diameter.
 Standard equipment: Back Plate, rough machined, Countershaft Cone Pulley, Change Wheels (9), Chart for various threads."
-The pre-war version did not have a top slide, nor, it appears, were the phosphor bronze headstock bearings adjustable.
+The pre-war version was somewhat different in specification and had, in place of a proper cross and top slide assembly, just a single swivelling tool slide, the tailstock casting was a little different nor, it appears, were the phosphor bronze headstock bearings adjustable.
 This early example admitted 14" between centres and could swing work 5" in diameter over the boring table.
 Fitted with a 3-step flat-belt pulley with diameters of 6",4" and 2", the headstock spindle had a 3/4" diameter nose and took (as did the tailstock) a No. 1 Morse taper centre.

-Eventually to be offered as a long-bed version admitting 19" between centres, the lathe was, although relatively light in built, properly constructed from iron castings with solid-steel bed bars and included most of these those features so desired by the model engineer and experimental machinist: backgear (with decent-sized, machine-cut gears) screwcutting, a T-slotted cross slide and a swivelling top slide - only a tumble-reverse assembly being missing.
+Eventually to be offered as a long-bed version admitting 19" between centres, the later versions of the lathe, although relatively lightly built, were properly constructed from iron castings with solid-steel bed bars and included most of those features so desired by the model and experimental engineers: backgear (with decent-sized, machine-cut gears) screwcutting, a T-slotted cross slide and a swivelling top slide - only a tumble-reverse assembly being missing.
 The machine was also practical - the designer must have been an experienced user of small lathes - with long handles provided on every hand-operated control including the cross and top slides, leadscrew, tailstock barrel - and even the latter's locking lever.
 Headstock bearings were of the simple split type, in gun metal (bronze) and adjustable, over a small range, for setting the running clearance.
 Handily, the leadscrew ran down the centre line of the bed, between the bars, and so pulled on the carriage immediately beneath the cutting tool - a design feature often adopted on high-class toolroom lathes.

 Early versions of the lathe were fitted with a tailstock on a fixed base, the makers offering, by way of compensation, a fixture that allowed the centre to be off-set for the turning of slight tapers.

 Supplied with each new lathe was a set of 9 changewheels of 20, 25.
 30. 35, 40, 45, 50, 52 and 55t (a 63t metric translation wheel was extra), a 6" faceplate, two centres - and a spanner.
-In common with many similar makers during those harder times, Hercus might well have supplied the lathe without the more expensive fittings - backgear, screwcutting and compound rest - with the cheapest on offer being a simple plain-turning type.
+In common with many similar makers during those harder times, Burden might well have offered the lathe without the more expensive fittings - backgear, screwcutting and compound rest - with the cheapest on offer perhaps being a simple, plain-turning type.

 If you own one of these lathes, or have any literature about them, the writer would be interested to hear from you..